About Mrs. Charlton

 Learning can be fun; I have experienced it that way in my life – and I will do my best to make it so for my students, but they also have a responsibility to give their best effort, attention, and behaviour.

 I welcome feedback and any constructive criticism.
-Let’s face it, I’m part of the learning environment too, as I learn much from my students every day and continually strive to be the best possible teacher I can be.
+Let’s face it, I’m part of the learning environment too, as I learn much from my students, and my own children, every day and continually strive to be the best possible teacher I can be.

 Welcome to my class!
 Let’s have a great year.